pmarkesinis/CPL-Basic-Projects/README.md

 # CPL-Basic-Projects
 Concepts of Programming Languages
+This project includes various fundamental concepts, such as:
-- High order functions
+- High Order Functions
+- Syntax and Parsing
-- Parser
+- Semantics and Transformations
+- Function Interpretation and Environments
-- Desugarer
+- Mutation and State
-- Interpreter
+- Type Checking